psp2704/Drum/README.md

 # Drum
-It is Drum kit set
+It is Drum kit set where you can use keys to create the beat.